dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 * When performance matters, don't forget to measure it constantly, especially after refactorings (or even after each commit if you can afford to)
 * The boiling frog metaphor is actually a good one, and you may be inside some boiling water without realizing it.
 * And finally, listen to what people say to you when they tell you about something bad in your life.
-I actually felt something was off with my machine those last 6 months, but it took an other person to help me take a step back and understanding what was wrong.
+I actually felt something was off with my machine those last 6 months, but it took an other person to help me take a step back and understand what was wrong.

-Take care and see you an other time!
+Take care and see you another time!

 [^1]: That's because I was using a tool named `z` before I decided to [re-implement it myself]({{< relref "0041-rewriting-z-from-scratch.md" >}}).
 [^2]: If you are wondering why, go read *[The Rule of Three](https://blog.codinghorror.com/rule-of-three/)* on the Coding Horror blog.